robertobatts/aws-certification-notes/notes/07-elb-and-asg.md

 - Lambda functions
 - Private IP addresses

-ALB can route to multiple target grouops, and the health check are done at the target group level.
+ALB can route to multiple target groups, and the health checks are done at the target group level.
 In the following example, we route the traffic into two different target groups based on a query parameter
 ![[alb-traffic-2.png]]